OscarDS/pymemdyn/templates/README.md

-CONGRATULATIONS!!
+#CONGRATULATIONS!!

 You have  performed an  MD equilibration  of your  receptor, including lipids, water molecules and counterions.
-If you want more technical details see reference [1].
+For more  details on the methods  followed please take some time to read reference [1].

-The performed equilibration includes the following stages:
+##The performed equilibration includes the following stages:

-STAGE           RESTRAINED ATOMS       FORCE CONSTANT          TIME
+###STAGE           RESTRAINED ATOMS       FORCE CONSTANT          TIME
                                     kJ·mol^(-1)·nm^(-2)         ns
 Minimization    -                       -                 (Max.
 500 steps)
 Eq1             Protein Heavy Atoms     1000                    0.5